 At Hutte, we enable you to visually leverage the benefits of Git-based development without needing CLI.
 We have removed the barriers Git can pose as Hutte is a web UI to SFDX that allows for visual Salesforce version control.

 You can also create and manage Salesforce scratch orgs and sandboxes.
-There is no need for code, which means there is no hassle involved.
+There is no need for code, meaning no hassle is involved.

 Furthermore, you don’t need to install or learn Git, as Hutte’s UI is already integrated into Git hosting tools, like GitLab and Azure.

-From these hosting providers, you can also view the changes you made, including your pull request, in a line-by-line comparison format.
+You can also view the changes you made from these hosting providers, including your pull request, in a line-by-line comparison format.

 If you're interested in delving into Salesforce Git version control, take a look at our user-friendly guide on its implementation and installation.